Pugazhendhi007/SIMULATION-OF-MULTIRATE-DSP-WITHOUT-FUNCTION/README.md

 ## RESULT:
-Thus the decimation process by a factor M and interpolation process by a factor L using SCILAB was implemented.
+Hence the multirate DSP without function is simulated using SCILAB